RalfBohnsack/RalfBohnsack.github.io/content/en/post/publications_by_focus_en/index.md

 <a id="4"></a> <!-- This is the anchor -->
-## Dokumentarische Video- und Filminterpretation
+## Documentary Video and Film Interpretation

 Ralf Bohnsack (2021): Rekonstruktive Sozialforschung.
 Einführung in qualitative Methoden.
 Opladen, Berlin, Toronto: UTB / Barbara Budrich.
 – Kapitel 10: Dokumentarische Video- und Filminterpretation